nrfconnect/sdk-nrf/doc/nrf/protocols/thread/prebuilt_libs.rst

 Updating the libraries with debug symbols
 =========================================

-There is a single command to update the libraries with debug symbols.
+There is a set of commands to update the libraries with debug symbols.

-* When using the command line, run the command in the project folder.
+* When using the command line, run the commands in the project folder.
-* When using the |nRFVSC|, open a terminal and choose :guilabel:`nRF Terminal`, then run the command there.
+* When using the |nRFVSC|, open a terminal and choose :guilabel:`nRF Terminal`, then run the commands there.

-Use the following command:
+Use the following commands:

 .. parsed-literal::
    :class: highlight

-   west build -b nrf52840dk/nrf52840 -t install_openthread_libraries
+   west build -b nrf52840dk/nrf52840 west build -d build/cli -t install_openthread_libraries

 |board_note_for_updating_libs|